Milla Jovovich: International success (2002–2009)

 In 2007, Jovovich reprised her role as Alice in Resident Evil: Extinction, the third of the Resident Evil series.
 The film grossed an estimated $24 million on its opening weekend, topping the box-office gross for that week.
 In 2009, Jovovich starred in David Twohy's A Perfect Getaway with Kiele Sanchez, Timothy Olyphant, and Steve Zahn.
 The film is a thriller about a newlywed couple (Milla and Zahn) on their honeymoon in Hawaii.
 Reviews for the film were mostly positive; while The Hollywood Reporter felt that Jovovich gave a "fairly subtle performance", The Globe and Mail noted that she and "[...]Kiele Sanchez manage to bring some dramatic tension to the frightened-girlfriend moments".
 A Perfect Getaway garnered modest box office returns.
 Jovovich starred in the science-fiction thriller The Fourth Kind, as a psychologist in Alaska who uses hypnosis to uncover memories from her patients of alien abduction.
 While the film was largely panned by critics, it made US$47.71 million in cinemas worldwide.
+Also in 2009, Jovovich posed nude in a black-and-white photoshoot for the Purple Fashion magazine.